 moving cars.
 The accident is gone, but a "moving wave" of stopped cars

 remains behind.
 It's not a traffic jam, it's a shock wave which

 propagates through the "automotive material".
 It's a traffic-clot in the

 blood vessel.
-It's a travelling wave of traffic-condensation.
+It's a traveling wave of traffic-condensation.

 These sorts of travelling waves are common during heavy traffic

 conditions.
 An accident isn't needed to create them, sometimes they are

 caused by near-misses, by people cutting each other off, by merging

 lanes at a construction site, or simply by extra cars entering from an